A judge's gavel on an open book in a library.

 What is an Unpublished Case?

-In our legal system, judicial decisions are an important source of law.
-And for that reason, one critical component of a case citation is where to find the case – which means cases being published, rather than having unpublished cases.
-For a long time, that meant the volume and page number of a case reporter, but in recent decades most of us find cases online, without actually pulling out the physical books.
+In our legal system, judicial decisions are an essential source of law.
+For that reason, one critical component of a case citation is where to find the case, meaning that cases are published rather than unpublished.
+For a long time, that meant the volume and page number of a case reporter, but in recent decades, most of us find cases online without pulling out the physical books.

 Sample caption from an unpublished case

-However, courts often issue decision which are unpublished.
-Pursuant to C.A.R.
+However, courts of appeal often issue decisions that are unpublished.
+Under C.A.R.
 35(f), such unpublished cases must carry a notation on the title page stating: “Not published pursuant to C.A.R.
 35(e)”.
-They lack the traditional citation for a very good reason – unpublished cases are considered binding only on the parties to the specific case it just decided, instead of on future courts.
+They lack the traditional citation for a good reason – unpublished cases are binding only on the parties to the specific case just decided instead of on future courts.

-And since a decision not selected for publication is not binding precedent, the theory goes that there is no need for the rest of us to be able to find it, or to cite it in such a way that others can cite it.
-So unpublished cases do not have the traditional case citations telling us where they can be found.
+And since a decision not selected for publication is not binding precedent, the theory goes that there is no need for the rest of us to be able to find it or to cite it in such a way that others can cite it.
+So, unpublished cases do not have traditional case citations that tell us where they can be found.
 Given that most cases are not published, it’s somewhat crazy being prohibited from telling an appellate court how the majority of similar issues have been decided.

 Standard for Publishing a Case